portage-CEG/portage-ceg.github.io/README.md

 ---
 ~~~~~

-There are more options available for metadata at the link above, but I'll break down whats here.
+There are more options available for metadata at the link above, but I'll break down what's here.

 - **layout**
     - this tells Jekyll which layout to use, based on pre-defined designs.
 Most common layouts will be `page` and `post`.
 Posts are saved for bloglike items and require a date in the filename, formatted like this: `2018-10-05-hosting.md`.
 Posts dont need a date, but keep the filename simple and direct.